 “The determining factor was psychological safety, which is the extent to which group members believe that they will not be punished for making suggestions that seem out of the box or risky.
 On teams that have a high level of psychological safety, unethical people feel free to suggest solutions that may compromise ethics, without fear that the group will chastise or look down upon them.”

-You want your team to be able to think out of the box but you have to make sure they know what lines can be crossed and which ones are sacrosanct.
-Bringing ethics into the light of day with clear rules that reinforce good behavior can go a long way toward keeping your team out of the headlines for the wrong reasons.
+You do want a team that’s capable of thinking outside the box.
+Such a team is capable of coming up with creative ideas, fresh approaches, and innovative projects that push their industry forward.
+However, you have to make sure they know which lines can be crossed and which cannot.
+Bring ethics into the light of day by setting clear rules that reinforce good behavior.
+This can go a long way toward keeping your team out of the headlines for the wrong reasons.

-High stakes goals are fertile ground for ethics violations.
-It seems that even Harvard professors of ethics can fail to take the right actions when the stakes are high enough.
-Defining your team’s mission as ethical is one of many steps you can take to ensure your team remains ethical.
+High-stakes goals are fertile ground for ethics violations.
+Even Harvard professors of ethics can fail to take the right actions when stakes are high.
+Define your team’s mission and identity as ethical and you’ll have taken the first step to ensuring they remain ethical.